karimelhou/Quran-Speech-to-Text-Deep-Learning/README.md

 ## Getting Started

+### Requirements:
-### Requirements: Make sure you have Python (>=3.6) installed along with the required libraries listed in the requirements.txt file.
+Make sure you have Python (>=3.6) installed along with the required libraries listed in the requirements.txt file. <br>

 Data Preprocessing: Use the provided scripts for data preprocessing.
 Run prepare_dataset.py to create the training and testing datasets.
-Feature Extraction: The extract_features function in deepspecch.py extracts MFCC features from audio files.
+Feature Extraction: The extract_features function in deepspecch.py extracts MFCC features from audio files. <br>

 Model Training: The RNN-based model is trained using the train_model function in deepspecch.py.
 Adjust hyperparameters as needed.
 Transcription: After training, you can use the trained model to transcribe audio files using the transcribe_audio function.